The return values of a function are a value that the function can return (optionally) as a result, after performing its operations.

 Python only allows returning a single value in a return

 .
-But, the returned type can be of any type, including variable groupings.
+However, the returned type can be of any type, which includes groupings of variables.

 We can use this to return multiple values from a function using return

-, by returning a tuple, list, or any other type of data structure containing the values to be returned.
+, by returning a tuple, list, or any other data structure that contains the values to return.

 def color_tuple():